Criminal Offense Overview

 - Misdemeanor –A person who is found guilty of a misdemeanor, he or she can be fined or sentenced to serve up to one year in jail (depending on the offense), or both.
 In some cases, the defendant can be offered community service and/or probation.

 - Infractions – The least serious crime and is punishable with a fine.

 Generally, most crimes are violations of state laws, and the state has jurisdiction.
 If the crime is a state offense, the state has the power to decide the case, and it can be tried in state court.
 Likewise, if the criminal offense falls under the federal jurisdiction, then the federal government has the power to decide the case.

-If you are facing federal or state criminal charges, it is imperative that you retain professional legal assistance.
+If you are facing federal or state criminal charges, you must retain professional legal assistance.
 The federal justice system has an abundance of resources and highly qualified, knowledgeable prosecutors.
 It is crucial to act immediately if you are under investigation or facing federal charges because your future depends on it.
-In federal criminal cases, there is always the potential of various problems arising, therefore the sooner you are able to obtain an attorney, the better your chances of a favorable outcome.
+In federal criminal cases, there is always the potential of various problems arising, therefore the sooner you can obtain an attorney, the better your chances of a favorable outcome.

 Below are instances in which the federal government would have jurisdiction on a criminal offense:

 - Crime that takes place on federal property – For instance, murdering a person in a government-owned building.

 - Any crime that involves federal agents/officers – A criminal act against a federal agent such as assaulting a DEA agent falls under the jurisdiction of the federal government.